crossplane-contrib/function-cue-archived/docs/GOALS.md

 1. Option to apply cue output to XR vs additional Resources
 1. All of the `cue export` optional args to be implemented
-   1. The most important being injecting variables, and expression
+   1. The most important being injecting variables
 1. Add support for loading cue files from configmap
 1. Add support for crossplane Environments to be _"injected_" into `cue export`
 1. Support `cue def` ?